elixir-europe/rdmkit/pages/your_tasks/licensing.md

   * {% tool "choose-a-license" %} is an online guide provided by GitHub to help you choose a license for open-source projects.
   * {% tool "data-world-data-license-list" %} provides list of common license types for datasets.
 * If your research data is a database or a dataset, consider putting it in the public domain by using the [Creative Commons CC0](https://creativecommons.org/share-your-work/public-domain/cc0) tool.
 CC0 let you waive all your rights to the work ("No Rights Reserved").
+* Additional guidance about licences can be found on the DCC page about {% tool "how-to-license-research-data-dcc" %}.